 This service provides mechanisms to build data processing flows to perform a set of actions.
 These flows can be extended using external processing blocks (which can be added using REST APIs).

-This service manages the dojot’s data configuration, making possible to import and export configuration.
+This service manages the dojot’s data configuration, making possible to import and export configuration like templates, devices and flows.

-Cron is a dojot’s microservice that allows you to schedule events (or requests) to be emitted (done) to other microservices inside dojot platform..
+Cron is a dojot’s microservice that allows you to schedule events to be emitted - or requests to be sent - to other microservices inside dojot platform.

 The Persister component works as a pipeline for data and events that must be persisted on a database.
 The data is converted into a storage structure and is sent to the corresponding database.